WebOfTrustInfo/rwot9-prague/final-documents/alice-attempts-abuse-verifiable-credential.md

 But Alice has much less success than she expected.
 It turns out that her credential is mostly worthless on the black market, for one or more of the following reasons:

 #### Traditionally-signed Credential
 * The credential is bound to a DID, and credential holders are required to disclose the same DID every time they fill a prescription.
-The verifier can check to see if a person purporting to be Alice is using the same DID with this prescription as they used last week with a different prescription and reject the credential if there is a mismatch.
+The verifier can check to see if a person purporting to be Alice is using the same DID with this prescription as they used last week with a different prescription and can reject the credential if there is a mismatch.

 #### Either Credential Type
 * The issuer (doctor’s office) has embedded in the prescription credential a biometric (e.g., a photo, voiceprint, fingerprint, hand geometry, or iris scan) that bind it exclusively to Alice.
 Pharmacies are required to check this biometric to confirm that the person filling a prescription is the same person to whom it was issued.
 (Traditionally, capturing biometrics from a remote device, not under the control of the verifier, has been problematic.
 However, a new wave of solutions from academics\[[3](#3)\] and industry groups like the FIDO Alliance is now making this more practical.)